Hodgkin Lymphoma (HL)

 - Hematologists and oncologists are specialists who treat people who have Hodgkin lymphoma or other types of blood cancer.

-- Treatment includes radiation, chemotherapy or both, depending on individual patient factors.
+- Treatment for Hodgkin lymphoma includes chemotherapy and/or radiation, depending on individual patient factors.

 What You Should Do